cainy-a/CainsSharpTools/README.md

 - Checking for Primes
 - Checking for *lots of* Primes, from a List or Array
 - Calculating Area and Volume
-(Actually that's all of it, but we're only on the first version so don't judge me too hard)
+- Multiple different types of averages
 ## Wiki
-you can check out the wiki (and documentation!) [here](wiki/)
+you can check out the wiki (and documentation!) [here](https://cainssharptools.readthedocs.io)